Yusra230/WorkTrace/README.md

 ## How Codex and GPT-5.6 Helped

-Codex and GPT-5.6 helped build and refine the project as hands-on development collaborators.
-Their work included:
+I used Codex and GPT-5.6 as hands-on development collaborators to build and refine the project.
+They helped me with:

 - building the React/Vite and Node/Express application flow;
 - connecting frontend screens to REST endpoints and Redux Toolkit state;